MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

     - For **Description**, enter **Allow the HTTPS communication from DMZ.**

-1. After you've made your choices, select **Add**.
+1. After you're finished, select **Add**.

    :::image type="content" source="./media/how-to-connect-fed-azure-adfs/nsg-add-rules.png" alt-text="Screenshot showing how to add an inbound security rule.":::
    The new inbound security rule is now added to the top of the list of rules for **NSG_INT**.

 1. Repeat these steps with the values shown in the following table.
-In addition to the new rule you created, you must add the following extra rules in the priority order listed to help secure your internal and DMZ subnet.<!---Oh, boy.
-There has to be a better way to format all this.
-Also, search the docs to see if there's a link we can forward people to for creating these specific rules.--->
+In addition to the new rule you created, you must add the following extra rules in the priority order listed to help secure your internal and DMZ subnet.

     | NSG | Type of rule | Source | Destination | Service | Action | Priority | Name | Description |
     |:--- |:--- |:---:|:---:|:---:|:---:|:---:|:---:|:---:|